boregar/omeka-s-theme-papyrus/README.md

 # Papyrus theme for Omeka-S

 Papyrus is built on Omeka-S' default theme with an accent on accessibility and responsiveness.

-It depends on the following components:
+It depends on the following libraries:
 - Bulma CSS framework
-- D3 data visualisation
 - Font Awesome icons
 - Flickity carousels
 - Fullscreen Lightbox